Data-driven modeling of rotation curves with artificial neural networks: Galaxy sample for a parametric description

 \subsection{Stellar distribution}

-For this component the stellar mass distribution, $\Sigma(r)$, is not directly measured; instead, measurements are based on the surface brightness profile, $I(r)$.
-In some galaxies within the sample, this component can be further decomposed into a central (bulge, inner) and outer component, each one is considered to reside in a thick disk, whose radial distribution is characterized by an exponential profile \cite{Freeman:1970mx}:
+The circular velocity derived from this component, $\Upsilon_{\star}V^{2}_{\star}$, which will be an input of Eq. \ref{eq:total_velocity}, requires that one previously know its mass distribution.
+However, the stellar density profile is not directly measured; measurements are based on the observed surface brightness profile, $I(r)$.
+In some galaxies within the sample, this component can be further decomposed into central (bulge, inner) and outer brightness profiles, each one considered to reside in an isolated thick disk, whose radial distribution is characterized by an exponential profile \citep{Freeman:1970mx}:

-where $R_{\rm d}$ is the characteristic scale of the bulge/outer component and the vertical distribution is taken as $\text{sech}^{2}$.
-Some uncertainties in this mass component are associated with the determination of $\Upsilon_{\star}$.
-The reference values used in this paper were determined in the $3.6\mu \rm{m}$ band~\cite{Oh:2008ww} and assume an initial mass function (IMF) of diet Salpeter \cite{Bell:2000jt}.